mairima/nourish/README.md

 ### 3\. **Prepare for Deployment**

--   I pushed my code to GitHub, ensuring the `Procfile`, `requirements.txt`, and `runtime.txt` were included in the repo.
+-   I pushed my code to GitHub, ensuring the `Procfile`, `requirements.txt` were included in the repo.

 -   In the **Deploy** tab of the Heroku dashboard, I: